Student Code of Conduct | ser-ninos

 • School assessed and school administered probation

-• Referral to outside agency and/or legal authority for criminal prosecution in addition to disciplinary measures imposed by the school
+• Referral to outside agencies and/or legal authority for criminal prosecution in addition to disciplinary measures imposed by the school

 • Other strategies and consequences as specified by the Student Code of Conduct